LaboratorioBioinformatica/MAGset/wiki/Parameters.md

 Example with two files per parameter:<br/>
 `raw_reads_files_r1=rA_1.fastq,rB_1.fastq`<br/>
 `raw_reads_files_r2=rA_2.fastq,rB_2.fastq`<br/>
+### raw_reads_files_interleaved
+This parameter is used by MAGcheck module.
+Defines the interleaved raw reads file.
+It is possible to inform more than one file, separated by comma.
+These files must be at the raw_reads_folder.
+Example with just one file:<br/>
+`raw_reads_files_interleaved=reads.fastq`<br/>
+Example with two files:<br/>
+`raw_reads_files_interleaved=reads.fastq,reads2.fastq`<br/>
 ### raw_reads_files_unpaired
 This parameter is used by MAGcheck module.
-Defines the unpaired end raw reads file.
+Defines the unpaired raw reads file.
 It is possible to inform more than one file, separated by comma.
 These files must be at the raw_reads_folder.
 Example with just one file:<br/>
 `raw_reads_files_unpaired=reads.fastq`<br/>
 Example with two files:<br/>
 `raw_reads_files_unpaired=reads.fastq,reads2.fastq`<br/>

 ### magcheck_minimal_coverage
 This parameter is used by MAGcheck module.
 Defines the minimal coverage to consider the GRI exists in raw data.
 Default value: 0.8.
 Supported values: Between 0.5 and 0.99.
 Example:<br/>
 `magcheck_minimal_coverage=0.8`